 34A-7-101 et seq.

-For questions regarding the content or application of rules under Title R616, please contact the promulgating agency (Labor Commission, Boiler and Elevator Safety).
+For questions regarding the content or application of rules under Title R616, please contact the promulgating agency (Labor Commission, Boiler, Elevator and Coal Mine Safety).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.